 Companies are legally entitled to cancel holidays due to staffing shortages.
 However, they must give notice equivalent to the length of holiday.
 If an employee cancels their holiday, the company does not have an obligation to allow them back into work if they have made alternative arrangements.
 Be aware that you can lay off staff without resorting to redundancies.
 For more information on this see the Government site.

-Being an employer you may be worried about your rights and duties, what they are: The Federation of Small Businesses has a useful page with advice on this here.
+Being an employer you may be worried about your rights and duties, The Federation of Small Businesses has a useful page with advice on this here.

 If you need to make employees redundant during furlough then make sure you do it properly and don't rush it.